splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 Reduce the cardinality of your metrics
 --------------------------------------------------------------

-If you have metrics with high cardinality, consider modifying their dimensions to reduce their cardinalities.
+If you have metrics with high cardinality, consider using a routing exception rule to reroute specific MTS.
+For example, you can archive or drop MTS with dimensions that you aren't using.

+To learn more about using routing exception rules, see :ref:`mpm-rule-routing-exception`.